-Copying a computer program without charge is permitted if one copy is made by the lawful user of the computer program for archival purposes, or for serving as a replacement of a lawfully acquired copy in the case of loss or damage.
+Pursuant to the Copyright Law, copying a computer program without charge is permitted if the lawful user of the computer program makes one copy for archival purposes or as a replacement of a lawfully acquired copy in the case of loss or damage.

-The free modification of a computer program is permitted for (i) attaining compatibility with the user's equipment and (ii) correction of appreciable errors, unless otherwise provided by the parties' agreement.
+The free modification of a computer program is permitted for: (i) attaining compatibility with the user's equipment; and (ii) correction of appreciable errors, unless otherwise provided by the parties' agreement.

-The free reverse engineering of a computer program is permitted with the intention of receiving the information necessary for attaining the compatibility of an independently-created computer program with other computer programs, provided that the following conditions are met:
+The free reverse engineering of a computer program is permitted with the intention of receiving the information necessary for attaining the compatibility of an independently created computer program with other computer programs, provided that the following conditions are met:

-- The act of reverse engineering is carried out by the lawful owner of a copy of the computer program. - The information necessary for attaining such compatibility is not known to the person specified above from other sources prior to the act of reverse engineering. - The reverse engineering is limited only to those elements of the computer program that are necessary for attaining compatibility. - The information obtained in the process of the reverse engineering (i) is used only for attaining the compatibility of the program with other software; (ii) cannot be transferred to a third party, except for the purposes of attaining compatibility with other programs; (iii) cannot be used for the development of other software similar to the decompiled software; and (iv) cannot be used for committing any other infringement.
+- The lawful owner of a copy of the computer program carries out the act of reverse engineering. - The person specified above does not know the information necessary for attaining such compatibility from other sources prior to the act of reverse engineering. - The reverse engineering is limited only to those elements of the computer program that are necessary for attaining compatibility. - The information obtained in the process of the reverse engineering: (i) is used only for attaining the compatibility of the program with other software; (ii) cannot be transferred to a third party, except for the purposes of attaining compatibility with other programs; (iii) cannot be used for the development of other software similar to the decompiled software; and (iv) cannot be used for committing any other infringement.